RESTful-Drupal/restful/docs/plugin.md

 ```

 See [the inline documentation](https://github.com/RESTful-Drupal/restful/blob/7.x-1.x/plugins/restful/RestfulEntityBase.php)
-for `publicFieldsInfo` to get more details on exposing field data to your
+for `publicFields` to get more details on exposing field data to your
 resource.

 If you need even more flexibility, you can use the `'callback'` key to name a